 - Mood swings

 - Increased confusion

 These may lead, in turn, to challenging behaviors like pacing, rocking, screaming, crying, disorientation, resistance, anger, aggression — even violence.
 Many people experiencing sundown syndrome feel the urgent need to go somewhere or do something, but they can’t always explain why.

-For some, the behavior soon abates.
-For others it continues, flipping their sleep schedules so they are wide awake all night and sleepy during the day.
+For some, the behavior soon abates; for others it continues for hours.
+Some even flip their sleep schedules so they are wide awake all night and sleepy during the day.

-There are many theories about why this happens.
-It may have to do with the dimming light, extreme fatigue, hunger, thirst, pain or discomfort or hormonal imbalances as the sun goes down.
+There are many theories about why sundowning happens, and the triggers seem to vary among people with dementia.
+For some, sundowning may be triggered by the dimming light — a sense that it’s time to change activities or “go home.”
 Evening and darkness may tap into fears of being unsafe and insecure.
 Whatever the cause, seeing their loved one with these symptoms can be a nightmare for family members.

-My dad has Alzheimer's, and we first noticed sundown syndrome when he was in the disease's moderate stage.
-His questions about "What's the plan?" or "What should I be doing?" and a sense of urgency that "We'd better get going!" increased around 5 or 6 in the evening.
-As the disease has progressed, his symptoms have improved, and I think that's thanks at least in part to a variety of techniques we use on a regular basis.
+We first noticed sundown syndrome in my dad, who had Alzheimer’s, when he was in the disease’s moderate stage.
+Questions or observations that were occasional for most of the day — “What’s the plan?”
+“What should I be doing?”
+“We’d better get going!” — became more frequent, and more urgent, around 5 or 6 in the evening.
+As the disease progressed, his symptoms improved, and I believe that’s at least in part due to a variety of techniques we used regularly to treat and manage sundowners.

 What are the ways to treat, manage and reduce sundown syndrome?